stubailo/sashko-dev/content/blog/email-to-mp3/index.md

 ## Zapier for interacting with email

-Unfortunately, Autocode doesn't have a native way to run code via email (or at least didn't at the time I built this) so I had to reach for another tool.
+Autocode doesn't have a native way to run code via email (or at least didn't at the time I built this) so I had to reach for another tool.
 I'd used [Zapier](https://zapier.com) before and knew it supported email automation, so I went for that.

 It was pretty straightforward to set up a Zap to run my Autocode function upon receiving an email: